 In times of large scale global challenges, two things often happen.
 First, we tend to bond together as a society to face challenges together.
 We grow closer to our faith, family and friends.
 We reprioritize our lives around what truly matters.
 Second, we create new tools to help us address the challenges as “necessity is the mother of invention”.

-Given all of the recent global focus on the COVID-19 pandemic, its no wonder business leaders are panicked.
+Given all of the recent global focus on this global emergency, its no wonder business leaders are panicked.
 No wonder markets are spooked.
 We are in challenging times.
 And many companies know, they aren’t prepared, they don’t have the business continuance measures in place that they needed.
 It’s in times like this that I’m reminded of a quote from MLK.